TypeStrong/atom-typescript/docs/faq.md

 Your current version installed in your `node_modules`.
-This gets determined once per open file so you might want to re-open your panes, if you've updated Typescript in your project.
+This gets determined once per open file so you might want to re-open your panes, if you've updated TypeScript in your project.

-## Atom Typescript is complaining about not finding files or other weird errors
+## Atom TypeScript is complaining about not finding files or other weird errors

 You probably deleted them or added them or moved them around.
-The Typescript compiler is decent about keeping track of moving files, but sometimes things can go out of sync and in that case it's best to simply reset the editor using `Window: Reload` command.
+The TypeScript compiler is decent about keeping track of moving files, but sometimes things can go out of sync and in that case it's best to simply reset the editor using `Window: Reload` command.